mmul-it/training/Kubernetes-From-Scratch/Containers-Host-Networking.md

    bb499f166a75865d0617c322e78f90724e857b1f404976a3c4a19f946347ba03
    ```

-   the publication of ports while using the host mode is impossible, there's a WARNING and is just ignored.
+   the publication of ports while using the host mode is impossible, there's a WARNING and it is just ignored.